 To download fill the form below

-Treatment of waste water that contains silver can be done using a variety of techniques including continuous recovery systems such as emew (I explained about the basic of electrowinning in a previous post Electrowinning 101: What is electrowinning?).
+Treatment of wastewater that contains silver can be done using a variety of techniques including continuous recovery systems such as emew (I explained the basics of electrowinning in a previous post Electrowinning 101: What is electrowinning?).
 Setting it apart from other technologies, emew electrowinning helps to maximize metal recovery and improve the purity of extracted silver to 99.99% and beyond.
-Since conventional electrolysis processes are susceptible to impurities such as lead, cadmium, selenium, telerium and others that wind up in the silver product, emew can be used produce high purity silver even in the presence of high concentrations of impurities.
+Since conventional electrolysis processes are susceptible to impurities such as lead, cadmium, selenium, tellurium, and others that wind up in the silver product, emew can be used to produce high purity silver even in the presence of high concentrations of many impurities.
 For non-refiners (i.e. miners, waste processors, recyclers, etc) silver produced in this way is cheaper to refine since refinery tolls increase as the amount of impurities increase.
 This means that the recovered silver can be sold for a higher price with fewer penalties from refiners.
 An additional benefit of silver recovery with emew electrowinning is that the electrowinning cell doesn’t have to be opened in order to harvest the metal.
 Silver will have a powdery form and the deposit is automatically flushed out of the cell to a secure collection vessel.
 Not only does this facilitate metallurgical accounting but also increases security and minimizes losses.

 So, in simple terms, how does an emew electrowinning powder system operate?
 During regular operation, electrolyte containing dissolved silver is circulated from a feed tank through the emew electrowinning cells to which an electrical current is applied.
 Silver powder deposits onto the cathode as the electrowinning progresses over time.
-After a set period, the current is stopped and the solution flow periodically reversed at a higher flow rate to strip the electro-deposited silver powder from the cathode and into a secure collection tank, from which the silver powder is then separated from the electrolyte using a filter or hydrocyclone.
+After a set period, the current is stopped and the solution flow is periodically reversed at a higher flow rate to strip the electro-deposited silver powder from the cathode and into a secure collection tank, from which the silver powder is then separated from the electrolyte using a filter or hydrocyclone.
 After a short flush cycle, the solution flow and current return to their normal mode of operation.